apache/flink/docs/dev/table/connect.zh.md

     .connectionMaxRetryTimeout(3)  // optional: maximum timeout (in milliseconds) between retries .connectionPathPrefix("/v1")   // optional: prefix string to be added to every REST communication )
+.withFormat(                      // required: Elasticsearch connector requires to specify a format, ...                             // currently only Json format is supported.
+                                  // Please refer to Table Formats section for more details.
+)
 {% endhighlight %}
 </div>